tgreening/esp8266-darksky-weather-station-color/README.md

 # esp8266-darksky-weather-station-color
 An adaption of the esp8266-weather-station-color by Daniel Einhorn for the DarkSKY API.

-See [https://github.com/ThingPulse/esp8266-weather-station-color](https://github.com/ThingPulse/esp8266-weather-station-color) for details on hos excellent work.
+See [https://github.com/ThingPulse/esp8266-weather-station-color](https://github.com/ThingPulse/esp8266-weather-station-color) for details on his excellent work.

 ### Alterations
 This project will show you daily forecast rather than every 12 hours.